15

 Not generally very refined, but doodling can be associated with a very refined expression of feelings in Asian calligraphy, often regarded as amongst the highest forms of art.
 Arguably Chinese scroll paintings (especially landscapes) began in this way.

-After lecturing at a conference in Beijing in 2004 I bought a book on calligraphy and learned about the evolution of Caoshu, grass writing.” (link to paper I gave there).
+I was invited to present a lecture at a conference on consciousness in Beijing in 2004. (link to paper I gave there).
+Wonderful experience.
+While there, I bought a book on calligraphy and learned about the evolution of Caoshu, “grass writing.”

 I was startled to see how my own doodles resembled caoshu as described in Shi Bo’s Between Heaven and Earth: A History of Chinese Writing (Shambhala 2003): “rapidly drawn strokes done very much at the urging of the author’s moods and feelings” (p64) an extreme expression “manifesting madness, passion, insolence… [using words that are illegible … sometimes called Kuangcao, “crazy calligraphy.” –p69) … Also spotted a section of “grass style” (Ts’ai Shu) in Chiang Yee’s Chinese Calligraphy… a kind of rapid, rough sketch of ideas. (now read about Kenko and the abandonment of ego as you “follow the brush”)